Boobalan2006/Augmented-Reality-in-Interior-Design/README.md

-# FurniCraft AR - Augmented Reality Furniture Visualization
+# ARID - Augmented Reality Furniture Visualization

 A modern Android mobile application that brings furniture shopping to life with Augmented Reality (AR) technology.
 Visualize furniture pieces in your own space before making a purchase decision.